Homebrew/homebrew-cask/doc/HACKING.md

 2.0.
 The automated testing provided by Travis-CI will ensure that any pull request will be tested under both versions.

-## Mind the test suite!

-If you're making changes - please write some tests for them!
-Also be sure to run the whole test suite using `rake test` before submitting (if you forget, Travis-CI will do that for you and embarrass you in front of all your friends). :)

-## Submitting Your Changes
+### Submitting Your Changes

 See the relevant section in `CONTRIBUTING.md`:
 [Submitting Your Changes](../CONTRIBUTING.md#submitting-your-changes)

-### Commit Messages
+#### Commit Messages

 The first line of a commit message (the summary line) is like the subject line of an email.
 (See [CONTRIBUTING.md](../CONTRIBUTING.md#commit-messages)).
 A short but complete summary line helps the maintainers respond to your pull request more quickly.

+#### Mind the test suite!

+If you're making changes - please write some tests for them!
+Also be sure to run the whole test suite using `rake test` before submitting (if you forget, Travis-CI will do that for you and embarrass you in front of all your friends). :)

-### External Commands
+#### External Commands

 Advanced users may create their own external commands for homebrew-cask by following conventions similar to external commands for git or Homebrew.
 An